shepherdchinacan/shepherdchinacan.github.io/index.md

 Here is **Sun Sencan (孙森灿)**.

-And I am a first-year doctoral student at Tsinghua University in China, with a background in Atmospheric Science.
-Currently, I am dedicating my research efforts towards exploring artificial intelligence methods for atmospheric circulation especially rainfall prediction.
+And I am a second-year doctoral student at Tsinghua University in China, with a background in Atmospheric Science.
+Currently, I am dedicating my research efforts towards exploring artificial intelligence methods for weather forecasting, data assimilation and climate prediction.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - ssc23@mails.tsinghua.edu.cn